 Lydia Williamson-Sawyer

-Workshop facilitator and writer exploring the social and political nature of feelings, desires, and emotions.
+Researcher and writer exploring the social and political significance of feelings and emotions.

 Past Workshops